DevExpress/devextreme-documentation/concepts/90 Integration Guides/10 Bootstrap Your App with DevExtreme and Gatsby.md

 <!--Shell-->
   npm install -g gatsby-cli

-Launch the gatsby wizard to generate a new website:
+Launch the Gatsby wizard to generate a new website:

 <!--Shell-->
   gatsby new

-Launch a development server to see a live preview of the website:
+Launch the development server to see a live preview of the website:

 <!--Shell-->
   cd my-website